How to Troubleshoot Adobe InDesign Crash issues

 After effects:

-Last, but not least:
+Last but not least:

-• Don’t forget to create backup copy of InDesign large files before you start to work on them
+• Don’t forget to create a backup copy of InDesign large files before you start to work on them

 • Save the file simultaneously while working on it in InDesign